 In the event you are denied transfer credit after having met the above requirements, please contact your community college transfer advisor for policies and processes.
-The complete text of the policy can be found at: https://www.cccs.edu/current- students/transfers-articulations/student-transfer- appeals-policy/
+The complete text of the policy can be found at:

 60 + 60 Transfer Plan

 If you are transferring from a two-year school to a fouryear school, you may be entitled to additional guarantees.
 If you complete an Associate of Arts (A.A.) or Associate of Science (A.S.) degree, 60 credit hours of your A.A. or A.S. degree are guaranteed to transfer to a Colorado state four-year school, once you are accepted for admission.
 And, you should be able to finish a Bachelor of Arts or Bachelor of Science degree within another 60 credit hours.
 This is called a 60+60 Transfer Plan.